b3fr4nk/Python-CLI-Games-Tutorial/P01-Flash-Cards/content.md

 1. You can read a file with python3
 1. You can parse data from a **JSON** format into a python **dictionary**
-1. You can access elements in a python dictonary
+1. You can access elements in a python dictionary
 1. You can iterate over an array
 1. You can take user input from the command line